Technyze/XIVHotbar2/README.md

 Otherwise please report the bug with as much details as possible so I can try to replicate it!

 ## Bug Fixes

 - Settings the input type field in the JOB.lua to 'ws' now works properly.
 I had alot of issues with this working previously.
 - XIVhotbar now properly unloads and reloads when relogging or switching characters.
 Instead of loading a second hotbar ontop of itself

-								--- ADDED FEATURES ---
+- Fixed issue where the enviroment labels weren't hooking onto the bar during the move command

+## Minor Changes

--- When Logging out to switch characters xivhotbar automatically reloads so that two sets of hots bars don't -- Changed hover icon to the ffxiv/theme icon
+- Changed hover icon to the ffxiv/theme icon
--- Added opaqness to spells/abilities that cant be used, like how weaponskills are.
--- Added opaqness to spells that arent learned yet
+- Actions that are not useable due to debuffs(sleep,silence etc) now dim and undim for consistently.
+- Spells that are not learned yet remain dimmed until spell is learned.
--- Fixed spells not dimming when insufficient mp
+- Fixed spells not dimming consistently when mp was insufficient
--- Added back slot MP cost is is disabled by default -- Custom Inventory Posisition and Size
+- Added back the ability to show MP cost on actions.
+This is disabled by default
--- Hide Hotbar Numbers
+- Added the ability to unlock the inventory labels and move them to any location as well customize their location and size
+- Added the ability to hide hotbar numbers and also customize their location and size
+- Added the ability to Hide Environment Labels and also customize their location and size.
--- Hide Environment Numbers and also Customize location/size -- When using weaponswitching, weaponskills that have not been learned yet will not show up on hotbar.
+- When using weaponswitching, weaponskills that have not been learned yet will not show up on hotbar.
--- Changed the default icon that shows up when using the macro keyword.
+- Changed the default icon that shows up when using the macro keyword.
--- Added a devmode to settings.xml which prints varios log messages to chat when hotbar reloads
+- Added a devmode to settings.xml which prints variuos log messages to chat and other functionility when using GM commands.

-								--- TO BE DONE ---

-								--- KNOWN ISSUES ---

--- When logging in the game thinks you are equiping a new weapon because it loads your gear.
-Functionally this shouldn't affect anything though.
+- Disabled the ability to click slots and swap them around during "move" command.

+## Known Issues
 -- If playing RNG or COR XIVHOTBAR is set to priortize weapon changes to the range slot over main slot.
 -- Weaponswitching skills show up after a delay when logging in.

+## Encountered Bug or Feature Request?

+If you encounter a bug please make a bug report here on github with as much detail as you can possibly give.
+Additionally, if you have a feature you like to see added you can make a bug report as well.